 - enhancing motivation and sanity of teams: everyone feels comfortable with the retrospective, and we keep improving our organization.

-For us, retrospective is a good way to inspect, and improve our way to work, to collaborate.
-It is really important during that specific time to focus on positivity, involvement and productivity, to live a captivating and comfortable time.
+For us, the retrospective is a good way to inspect and improve our way to work, to collaborate.
+It is really important during that specific time to focus on positivity, involvement, and productivity, to live a captivating and comfortable time.

 It may happen that people ask to reduce retrospectives occurrences, so it may be a good time to rework the way you retrospect, rather than giving up and let things rot.

-Remember, retrospective is a way to give the power to the team, to gain more control.
+Remember, the retrospective is a way to give the power to the team, to gain more control.